bregman-arie/system-design-notebook/README.md

 ### Scalability

-[Wikipedia](): "Scalability is the property of a system to handle a growing amount of work by adding resources to the system"
+[Wikipedia](https://en.wikipedia.org/wiki/Scalability): "Scalability is the property of a system to handle a growing amount of work by adding resources to the system"

-Simply said, scalability is all about how well a system or an architecture can handle a bigger demand.
-Does it able to scale in a way that meets the workload requirements?
-More practically, if a system runs a database, does it able to handle more queries?
-If a service is streaming videos, does it able to provide the same quality of service to twice the amount of users it supports today? the scalability of system is defined by the answer for such questions.
+In simpler words, scalability is about answering the question whether a system or an architecture are able to scale in a way that meets the new workloads and demand.<br>
+More practically, answer questions like:
+  * if a system runs a database, does it able to handle more queries?
+  * if a system runs a service that stream videos to million users.
+Will it able to stream them the same way if the amount of users would triple itself?

+Also, scaling can be performed on different components.
+For example, in most cloud environments scaling is supported in case of:

+  * Compute hosts
+  * Virtual network functions
+  * VMs/Instances
+  * Containers

 There are different ways to scale.